httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serialising an Inner List {#ser-innerlist}

-Given an array of (member-value, parameters) tuples as inner_list and parameters as list_parameters, return an ASCII string suitable for use in a HTTP header value.
+Given an array of (member-value, parameters) tuples as inner_list, and parameters as list_parameters, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be the string "(".
 2. For each (member-value, parameters) of inner_list:
-   1. Append the result of applying Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
+   1. Append the result of running Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
    2. If more values remain in inner_list, append a single WS to output.
 3. Append ")" to output.
-4. Append the result of applying Serializing Parameters {{ser-params}} with list_parameters to output.
+4. Append the result of running Serializing Parameters {{ser-params}} with list_parameters to output.
 5. Return output.

 #### Serializing Parameters {#ser-params}